aequabit/flamodem/README.md

 ## Server Setup
 - Make sure PHP is installed on your server (tested on PHP 8.4.5).
-- Copy `flamodem.config.php.example` to `flamodem.config.php`, adjust the configuration options and put it into your desired upload directory.
+- Copy `flamodem.config.example.php` to `flamodem.config.php`, adjust the configuration options and put it into your desired upload directory.
 Copy `index.php` as well.
 - Make sure the upload directory is writable by your web server.

 ## Client setup